connor-c19/PY4E/Chapter_4/notes.md

 ## Function Return

 - Functions can return values using the `return` keyword.
+Functions that don't return a value are considered **void** functions.
+All of the function examples before this section were examples of this type, since they lacked a `return` keyword.

-This can be used to set the value of a variable:
+- Functions with `return` can be used to set the value of a variable:

   - `def getName():`<br>
   - &nbsp;&nbsp;&nbsp;&nbsp;`username = input("What is your name?"\n)`